-- 1.0 In order that the assignment of grades truly reflects the student's achievement in courses, the integrity of the academic program, and the integrity of departments or schools and instructors, grades shall genuinely distinguish between high and low levels of achievement.
+1.0 In order that the assignment of grades truly reflects the student's achievement in courses, the integrity of the academic program, and the integrity of departments or schools and instructors, grades shall genuinely distinguish between high and low levels of achievement.
 Although no formula for a curve shall be appropriate to all courses offered at the university, instructors shall use all grades from A through F to distinguish among levels of academic accomplishment.
-The grade for average undergraduate achievement shall be C; the grade for average graduate achievement shall be B. - 1.1.
-Undergraduate grades shall be: A, outstanding achievement; B, praiseworthy performance; C, satisfactory performance, the most common undergraduate grade; D, minimally passing; and F, failing.
+The grade for satisfactory performance in a course by an undergraduate student shall be C; the grade for satisfactory performance in a course by a graduate student shall be B.

+- 1.1.
+Undergraduate grades shall be: A, outstanding achievement; B, praiseworthy performance; C, satisfactory performance; D, minimally passing; and F, failing.
 Graduate grades shall be: A, superior performance; B, satisfactory performance; C, minimally passing; D, unacceptable for graduate degree credit; and F, failing. - 1.2.
-Faculty may assign plus and minus grades. - 2.0 Variations: Some courses naturally call for varied application of the policy above.
+Faculty may assign plus and minus grades with the exception of A+, F+, and F-.. - 2.0 Variations: Some courses naturally call for varied application of the policy above.
 Courses graded credit/no credit do not produce the distribution of grades indicated in the grade descriptions above.
 Courses in which the differential quality of performance is difficult or impossible to assess may be graded other than A through F when authorized by the same officers, agencies, and procedures required for changes in the curriculum.
 When requested by a department, school, or program, experimental departures from regular grading practices may be authorized in undergraduate courses by the Undergraduate Council.